 But ultimately, what is Budweiser is selling?
 Liquid chemicals.
 Beer doesn’t come with a personality so the job of the brand has an added dimension: create a personality, as well as recognition and memorability.

-That’s why a lot of tangible products tell stories that evoke emotions, rather than demonstrate or explain benefits.
-There’s nothing inherently emotional about a product that’s usually a mixture of barley, water, hops, and yeast.
+That’s why a lot of consumer products tell stories that evoke emotions, rather than demonstrate or explain benefits.
+There’s nothing inherently emotional about a mixture of barley, water, hops, and yeast.
 Beer doesn’t taste like a party or a family gathering, any more than soft drinks taste like sentimental scenes in the ads.

 The advertiser uses emotion to build associations, using the theories of learning you probably studied in Psychology 101.
 You watch an emotional, heart-wrenching story about a dog who doesn’t want to leave the farm…and then when you see a beer can with the Budweiser logo, you find yourself with that same warm and fuzzy feeling.
 At least that’s the idea.